felixfbecker/semantic-release-docker/README.md

 Your credentials have to be configured with the environment variables `DOCKER_USERNAME` and `DOCKER_PASSWORD`.

-In addition, you need to specify the name of the image as the `name` setting.
+In addition, you need to specify the name of the image as the `name` setting in the publish step.
+If you need to specify a custom docker registry URL, add it as the `registryUrl` setting in the verifyConditions step.

 ## Plugins